alex431/Data-Breaches-Analysis/README.md

 # Data-Breaches-Analysis

 For the Code Louisville data analysis project, I wanted to look at some data related to cybersecurity.
 I was able to find and narrow my choice of data with the assistance of my mentors.
 I had to create an account with Kaggle to download the dataset.

+Cybersecurity has become an fasincinating field to me since I deep dive into the world of computers.
+The scope of an single breach is so massive, it could be overwhleming and it was at one point during this project.
+Companies typically like to keep tight lid when they get breached.
+In some cases, they remain secretive even when the breach becomes public knowledge.

+I wanted to see if my interpertation deviates from the original analysis.
+During the data cleanup process, I combined some categories which altered the initial results.
+For example, I combined 'lost/stolen media' and 'lost/stolen computer' into 'lost/stolen'.

 Note: I started working on the project using python 3.10.7.
 Unfortuanely, I started to experience some non-related  python complications wtih my machine.Later, I tried to install python 3.11.0 after a fresh os installation.
 This version of python wasn't running smoothly when I tried to run my Jupyter notebook that consists of my code.
 In the end, I installed anaconda which it utilizes python 3.9.13.